hirosystems/docs/docs/get-started/stacks-blockchain-api.md

 :::caution

-This API is hosted by Hiro.
-Using it requires you to trust the hosted server, but provides a faster development experience.
+Hiro hosts the Stacks 2.0 blockchain API.
+Using it requires you to trust the hosted server, providing a faster development experience.
 Consider [running your own API instance](#running-an-api-server) to create a fully trustless architecture for your app.

 :::

-The RESTful JSON API can be used without any authorization.
+The Stacks 2.0 Blockchain API is RESTful, JSON-friendly, and available without authorization.
 The base path for the API is:

 ```bash
 # for mainnet, replace `testnet` with `mainnet`